 This is the heritage of our Lord Jesus Christ.
 This is His human family tree.
 What a wonderful heritage.
-Are you willing to be in that long line of good men to continue that heritage?
+Do you want to continue that long line of good men?

 If so, God will honor you.
-If so, God will bless this church.
+If so, you can anticipate surprising blessings.
+And, God will bless this church.

 God is already blessing us.
-Let us continue to be generous beyond what is required; let us be courageous to do the work; let us commit ourselves to rebuilding this church; let us read and know the Bible, and let us always pray.
+Let us continue to be generous; let us be courageous and do the work; let us commit ourselves to continue rebuilding this church; let us read and know the Bible, and let us always pray.